 Another benefit of this setup is that you can be flexible in your choice of mics.
 While ORTF generally favors a small-diaphragm condenser, I find that sometimes a large-diaphragm pair can help to capture a more broad-shouldered sound.
 The rear of the mic will be pointing outside the piano (or in some instances the entire mic is outside), which makes the slower response and off-axis coloration, so typical of most large diaphragm condensers, less of an issue.

-Many engineers favor an AKG C 12 in this application, but there is really a world of choices these days.
-Consider ribbons too!
-One of my favorites is the Beyer M160 because of its unique cardioidpickup pattern.
-Traditional figure-eight ribbons can also be used here (you might even substitute a Blumlein pair—see Robert Auld’s review of the Royer Labs SF-24 in this issue) when the room sound is an asset; one lobe picks up the piano, the other gets the room.
+Many engineers (with deep pockets) favor an AKG C 12 in this application, but there is really a world of choices these days.
+Consider ribbons, too!
+One of my favorites is the beyerdynamic M 160 because of its unique hypercardioid pickup pattern.
+Traditional figure-8 ribbons can also be used here (you might even substitute a Blumlein pair) when the room sound is an asset; one lobe picks up the piano, the other gets the room.

 You can mix and match the abovementioned techniques to accentuate different aspects of an instrument.
 I have found that mixing microphone types and placements can sometimes catch elusive qualities that stereo and pseudo-stereo miking can’t achieve.
 For example, you might want to use two different kinds of mics on the hammers.
 This can start to break down the stereo image, making the piano’s width seem wider, like a cousin of the channel-delay technique I mentioned earlier.

 Another valid technique involves using more than two mics.
-Perhaps the standard, over-the-hammer position works well but there might be a sound hole, where the very high frequencies seem to congregate.
+Perhaps the standard, over-the-hammer position works well but there might be a sound hole where the very high frequencies seem to congregate.
 (My piano has one that seems to focus all the really high stuff, i.e. 10 kHz and above.)
 A supplemental mic here may be mixed in to capture this.
 Watch out for phase problems and keep the relative distance between mics and the piano in mind when adding mics.
-The old “three-to-one rule” states that the distance between any two mics must be at least three times the distance between the mics and the source to avoid phase problems, but it’s a bit more complex than that: see John Shirley’s ‘Compleat Recording Musician’ on the subject in the October 2004 issue.
-To make your life a little easier, it might also be worthwhile to eq the stuff you don’t need (in my case, everything below 6 kHz) out of the extra mic’s track.
+The old “three-to-one rule” states that the distance between any two mics must be at least three times the distance between the mics and the source to avoid phase problems, but it’s a bit more complex than that, so you will have to play around a bit with positioning.
+To make your life a little easier, it might also be worthwhile to EQ the stuff you don’t need (in my case, everything below 6 kHz) out of the extra mic’s track.

 Keep in mind that reflections from the case and the lid will be intense here, so choose a mic with good off-axis response and attenuation.
 I use an Electro-Voice RE20, which works well because of its slower response time, excellent rejection and bass response, and unpronounced proximity effect.
-For whatever reason, however, I have also had good luck with nearly the polar opposite: an AKG C414B-TLII (a predecessor of the C414B-XLII reviewed by Paul Stamler in this issue).
+For whatever reason, however, I have also had good luck with nearly the polar opposite: an AKG C414B-TLII.
 Go figure.

 Either way, supplement this mic with another one in the treble register, somewhere where you are going to catch that high end and punch that the other mic will miss.
 I would usually reach for a small-diaphragm condenser.
 Pan them hard left and right and see how you like it.